BasicAlgorithm/bioinformatic-application/readme.md

 # Bioinformatics Application

-Bioinformatic application is a simple solution for: (1) global alignment, (2) local alignment, (3) star alignment, and (4) graphic generator of secondary structure.
+Bioinformatic application is a simple solution for: (1) global alignment, (2) local alignment, (3) Multiple Sequence Alignment MSA using star alignment, and (4) graphic generator of secondary structure.

 It was created using a really nice programming language [julia](https://julialang.org/), [Dash](https://dash.plotly.com/julia/introduction) as framework, and docker for deployment.
 Things that you will can see: